Bygland Municipality: General information

+Administrative history

 The parish of Bygland was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 Since that time, the municipal boundaries have not changed.

+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of the old Aust-Agder county.
+On 1 January 2020, the municipality became a part of the newly-formed Agder county (after Aust-Agder and Vest-Agder counties were merged).

 Name

 The municipality (originally the parish) is named after the old Bygland farm (Byggland) since the first Bygland Church was built there.
 The first element is bygg which means "barley".
 The last element is land which means "land" or "farm".

 Coat of arms

 The coat of arms was granted on 15 November 1991.
 The official blazon is "Vert, a lynx rampant Or langued gules and the tips of ears and tail sable" (På grøn grunn ei oppspringande gull gaupe).
 This means the arms have a green field (background) and the charge is a European lynx (Lynx lynx) with a red tongue and with the tips of ears and tail being black.
 The lynx has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The green color in the field symbolizes the importance of the agriculture and forests in the municipality.
 The lynx was chosen to symbolize the wild and rich nature in the rural highlands of the municipality.
 The arms were designed by Daniel Rike.
 The municipal flag has the same design as the coat of arms.